Domain Hijacking: What It Is, How It Works & Defenses

 Imagine that a company registered a domain name for their business on a registrar like Namecheap.
 An attacker who used phishing to gain access to the business’s control panel on Namecheap could use this access to point the domain to a scam site that the attackers control.
 Aside from potentially ripping off the company’s customers, such an attack could also damage the company’s reputation irrevocably.

-The threat is not merely theoretical.
+The threat is not theoretical.
 Consider what happened in a real-life example of a domain hijacking attack on May 2022 to Hypixel Network, a Minecraft server with over 10 million active users:

 “Attempting to visit a Hypixel-owned domain shows firstly a fake announcement post that the upcoming Hytale video game has been canceled, and lists the hacker’s crypto address to donate to.
 It may also show a troll message aimed at Hypixel CEO Simon Collins-Laflamme.”